charliemaiors/rclone-ansible/README.md

 Requirements
 ------------

-There are no particular requirements, only the standards for FreeBSD and Windows connection
+There are no particular requirements, only the standards for FreeBSD and Windows connection setting.

 Role Variables
 --------------